 In the Hierro confectionery, one of the oldest in town, they still prepare this sweet using traditional manufacturing methods.

-14. Dulce del Paraíso
+14. Dulce del Paraíso (Paradise candy)

 It is an ancient dessert of the custard family with the addition of the ancestral and abundant almonds and sponge cakes, which in the Alpujarra are justly famous.
 It was once known throughout the Alpujarra of Almeria.